Sign up for Funding Circle newsletter!

 It’s a great practice to separate your personal from your business finances, but it’s an even better one to separate your personal credit score from your business credit score.
-A great business credit score demonstrates vendors and lenders alike that you are responsible business owner, and that your business’s cash flow is sufficient to meet its obligations.
+A great business credit score demonstrates to vendors and lenders alike that you are a responsible business owner and that your business’s cash flow is sufficient to meet its obligations.
 Even when a lender doesn’t report to a business credit bureau, having a financing contract and a record of payments may lead to better financing opportunities.

 Being responsible with debt financing can help you boost the creditworthiness of your business.
 As your business credit score increases, so will your business credit offers.
-Having access to better debt financing, can help you cover any future cash crunches more efficiently.
+Having access to better debt financing can help you cover any future cash crunches more efficiently.

 If you’re looking for business financing, you’ve come to the right place.
 Funding Circle provides fast and affordable small business financing.
 Contact us today for more information and to apply for financing!
 Grow your business confidently.